Home/Compare/edict vs autogen

 What is the difference between edict and autogen?

-edict: 🏛️ 三省六部制 · OpenClaw Multi-Agent Orchestration System — 9 specialized AI agents with real-time dashboard, model config, and full audit trails. autogen: A framework for creating multi-agent AI applications.
+edict: Three Departments Six Ministries System · OpenClaw Multi-Agent Orchestration System: 9 specialized AI agents include real-time dashboard, model configuration, and complete audit trails. autogen: A programming framework for agentic AI.
 See the comparison table for live GitHub stats and shared categories.

 When should I choose edict over autogen?